BenJilks/TSLua/README.md

 A pure TypeScript reimplementation of the Lua programming language.

 This implementation is designed to be as close as possible to the original C implementation, while providing seamless TypeScript/JavaScript interoperability.
-All 'native' functions are implemented in TypeScript and objects are represented using standard JavaScript object.
+All 'native' functions are implemented in TypeScript and objects are represented using standard JavaScript objects.
 Meaning garbage collection is left as the responsibility of the JavaScript engine.

 To create a Lua runtime environment, simply instantiate the `Engine` object within the `lua` module.
 It's constructor accepts a Lua script, that can be executed with the `run` method.
 Additional code can be loaded using the `load` method.